test-to-com/phalcondbg/README.md

 Why a hack?

-Well to explain that, you have to how these parsers are built and coded.
+Well to explain that, you have to know how these parsers are built and coded.

 PHALCON team uses [re2c](http://re2c.org/) to build the scanner and [lemon](http://www.hwaci.com/sw/lemon/) to build the parser.

-The scanner produces a C include file (scanner.h) that contains IDENTIFIERS for each scan token (ex: #define #define PHQL_T_STARALL 352).
+The scanner produces a C include file (scanner.h) that contains IDENTIFIERS for each scan token (ex: #define PHQL_T_STARALL 352).

-The PHALCON uses a HACK/BUG/FEATURE in ZEPHIR that translates something like (taken from PHALCON mvc\model\query.zep):
+PHALCON uses a HACK/BUG/FEATURE in ZEPHIR that translates something like (taken from PHALCON mvc\model\query.zep):

 ```
 protected final function _getCallArgument(array! argument) -> array